zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags-extension.md

     * Flags that are associated with the domain name in an environment, i.e. the domain name of the incoming extension requests, will take precedence over the flags that are in the default case.

-<a name="extension-flags-feature-flag-api-contract-reading-flags-in-the-context-of-an-ajax-call-in-c-sharp"></a>
+<a name="extension-flags-feature-flag-api-contract-reading-flags-in-the-context-of-c-sharp-ajax-calls"></a>
-#### Reading flags in the context of an AJAX call in C Sharp
+#### Reading flags in the context of C Sharp AJAX calls

 *  Using the RequestFlags dictionary